-On the whole, this is eminently possible with domestic properties, but it does involve assessing the risk in individual types of property.
+On the whole, this is eminently possible with domestic properties, but it does involve assessing the legionella risk in individual types of property.

 Take, for example, a small two-bedroom, one-bathroom property with two people sharing.
-The property has a direct mains cold water feed (no cold-water storage tank) and a sealed, pressurised hot water system heated from a boiler or electric emersion heater.
+The property has a direct mains cold water feed (no cold-water storage tank) and a sealed, pressurised hot water systems heated from a boiler or electric emersion heater.

 Things are a little different for commercial properties.
 Depending on the property/properties’ size, it would be prudent to have a professional assessment undertaken.
 Your chosen consultant credentials need to be competent and experienced in the sector your property sits in, therefore, due diligence is highly recommended.

-The next stage after the assessment would be, the “Duty Holder,” usually the owner or senior director, would appoint a dedicated “Responsible Person.”
+The next stage after a legionella risk assessment would be, the “Duty Holder,” usually the owner or senior director, would appoint a dedicated “Responsible Person.”
 This person should have sufficient authority, competence, and knowledge of the installations under their control.
 This will ensure that all operational procedures are carried out safely and in a timely and effective manner to protect people’s health and safety in the workplace.
 The responsible person will require dedicated training to assume this role.

 At this point, and if all identified significant findings have been addressed, it would be easy to think the process is complete, this couldn’t be further from the truth.